trgr234/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 	- Content Management System Comparison (2 points)
 	- Modeling, Aggregation, and Presentation Comparison (2 points)

+## Midterm Grades for Undergraduate Students (Senate Rules 6.1.3.A)
+Mid-term grades will be posted in myUK by the deadline established in the [Academic Calendar](http://www.uky.edu/registrar/content/academic-calendar).

-## Assessment Submission Policies
+## Assessment Policies

+### Submission Policies

 All assessments will be submitted through Canvas; however, the details of **what** will be submitted varies from assessment to assessment.
-This includes the possibility that you will need to submit multiple documents for a single assessment.
 Please pay close attention to the *Assessment Details* section so that you know what you need to submit for a particular submission.

 Officially, assessments are due at 11:59pm on the date listed in the syllabus below.
 Practically speaking, however, I will grade without penalty any assessment that is turned in by the time I begin looking over that assessment.
 However, I will not grade or provide feedback on any work that is completed after this time unless you have made other arrangements with me.
 Naturally, because my schedule varies from week to week and because I try to provide feedback as quickly as possible, your best bet is to turn in your work by the official deadline or—if life has thrown you a curveball—to get in touch with me ahead of time to make other arrangements.

+### Academic Integrity– Prohibition on Plagiarism (Senate Rules 6.3.1)
+Per University policy, students shall not plagiarize, cheat, or falsify or misuse academic records.
+Students are expected to adhere to University policy on cheating and plagiarism in all courses.
+The minimum penalty for a first offense is a zero on the assignment on which the offense occurred.
+If the offense is considered severe or the student has other academic offenses on their record, more serious penalties, up to suspension from the University may be imposed.

+Plagiarism and cheating are serious breaches of academic conduct.
+Each student is advised to become familiar with the various forms of academic dishonesty as explained in the [Code of Student Rights and Responsibilities](http://www.uky.edu/deanofstudents/student-rights-and-responsibilities).
+Complete information can be found on the [Academic Ombud](http://www.uky.edu/Ombud) page.
+A plea of ignorance is not acceptable as a defense against the charge of academic dishonesty.
+It is important that you review this information as all ideas borrowed from others need to be properly credited.

+Senate Rule 6.3.1 (see current [Senate Rules](http://www.uky.edu/Faculty/Senate/)) states that all academic work, written or otherwise, submitted by students to their instructors or other academic supervisors, is expected to be the result of their own thought, research, or self-expression.
+In cases where students feel unsure about a question of plagiarism involving their work, they are obliged to consult their instructors on the matter before submission.

+When students submit work purporting to be their own, but which in any way borrows ideas, organization, wording, or content from another source without appropriate acknowledgment of the fact, the students are guilty of plagiarism.

+Plagiarism includes reproducing someone else's work (including, but not limited to a published article, a book, a website, computer code, or a paper from a friend) without clear attribution.
+Plagiarism also includes the practice of employing or allowing another person to alter or revise the work, which a student submits as his/her own, whoever that other person may be.
+Students may discuss assignments among themselves or with an instructor or tutor, but when the actual work is done, it must be done by the student, and the student alone.

+When a student's assignment involves research in outside sources or information, the student must carefully acknowledge exactly what, where and how he/she has employed them.
+If the words of someone else are used, the student must put quotation marks around the passage in question and add an appropriate indication of its origin.
+Making simple changes while leaving the organization, content, and phraseology intact is plagiaristic.
+However, nothing in these Rules shall apply to those ideas, which are so generally and freely circulated as to be a part of the public domain.

+Please note: According to university policy, any assignment you turn in may be submitted to an electronic database to check for plagiarism.
+However, I will never do so and invite you, as ICT students, to consider [some of the critiques](http://hybridpedagogy.org/resisting-edtech/) that have been made about plagiarism-checking software.

+## Academic Integrity – Prohibition on Cheating (Senate Rules 6.3.2)
+Cheating is defined by its general usage.
+It includes, but is not limited to, the wrongfully giving, taking, or presenting any information or material by a student with the intent of aiding himself/herself or another on any academic work which is considered in any way in the determination of the final grade.
+The fact that a student could not have benefited from an action is not by itself proof that the action does not constitute cheating.
+Any question of definition shall be referred to the University Appeals Board.

+## Academic Integrity – Prohibition on Falsification/Misuse of Academic Records (SR 6.3.3)
+Maintaining the integrity, accuracy, and appropriate privacy of student academic records is an essential administrative function of the University and a basic protection of all students.
+Accordingly, the actual or attempted falsification, theft, misrepresentation or other alteration or misuse of any official academic record of the University, specifically including knowingly having unauthorized access to such records or the unauthorized disclosure of information contained in such records, is a serious academic offense.
+As used in this context, "academic record" includes all paper and electronic versions of the partial or complete permanent academic record, all official and unofficial academic transcripts, application documents and admission credentials, and all academic record transaction documents.
+The minimum sanction for falsification, including the omission of information, or attempted falsification or other misuse of academic records as described in this section is suspension for one semester.

 ## Assessment Details

 ### Self-Evaluation (40 points; due 15 December 2019)

 At the end of the semester, you will evaluate your own learning and performance in the class—including your contributions to the CMS Guidebook (see below).
-You will download [the Markdown template](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/self-evaluation_template.md) in the [assessments folder](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/) of my class repository, copy the template, and follow the prompts to evaluate your performance in the class.
-You will then add the Markdown file to your personal GitHub repository and link to the file as a Canvas submission.
+You will download [the Markdown template](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/self-evaluation_template.md) in the [assessments folder](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/) of my class repository, copy the template to your own GitHub repository, and follow the prompts to evaluate your performance in the class.
+You will then link to the file as a Canvas submission.
 In most cases, the grade you give yourself is the grade you will receive; however, if there are clear abuses of the privilege of self-assessment, I will adjust your grade to one that is more appropriate.

 ### CMS Guidebook Assessments